The Power of "Yes!".

 - Bring a copy of the current rabies certificate.
 A rabies tag is not sufficient.

-- Bring toys for your dog to play with during the trip.
+- Bring high-value toys for your dog to play with during the trip.

 - If you are going to a motel that allows dogs, bring a crate.
 We put a small tarp under the crate in case the dog spills water.

-- A brush and a fine-tooth flea comb if you are planning to do some hiking.
-One year, even though our dog was sprayed with topical bug repellent, he had deer ticks on him after running through a grassy field.
+- Bring a brush and a fine-tooth flea comb if you are planning to do some hiking.
+One year, even though our dog had been treated with a monthly preventative, he had deer ticks on him after running through a grassy field.
 The flea comb sure helped finding them.

 - Dogs love to ride hanging their heads out the window but they can also end up with debris in their eyes.